 Subject area History Curriculum Intent At St. Julies, our KS3 curriculum is designed to mirror our aims at empowering our students to become ambitious thinkers that will change the world.
 Our aims are to develop our students love of learning whilst challenging the world around them.
 Our curriculum has been designed to move away from token topics and challenge a typical Eurocentric, white dominated History.
 At St Julies, our curriculum has been designed to give students the whole picture to allow them to make rounded and informed decisions.
 Our curriculum follows a chronological route which allows for students to build on their substantive knowledge.
 Our selection of subjects allows for students to gain a solid understanding of the development of society and offers a range of ways to view the world that we live in.
 Students follow a journey of development from Ancient Civilization in Year Seven to the impact of the Troubles in Ireland and the how History continues to develop the 21 st century that we live in today.
 Our curriculum not only develops students' substantive knowledge but also their disciplinary thinking where they can question where historical knowledge comes from and how we are able to learn about the past.
 At St Julies. students develop their historical thinking through second-order concepts such as change and continuity, they also embed an understanding on the changing nature of substantive concepts such as 'civilisation', 'government', 'empire', 'revolution' and 'ideologies'.
-Year Term Content 1 African Civilisation Contenders to the Throne in 1066.
-'Normanisation' Crusades 7 2 Medieval Monarch Why life was so hard in Medieval England?
-Silk Roads 3 Renaissance Reformation in England and your study of the Tudors The 'Black Tudors' Elizabethan period of exploration.
-1 Witchcraft The Stuarts Industrial Revolution Slave Trade 8 2 Women's Suffrage movement The First World War Life in 1920s America 3 The Second World War Holocaust 1 Civil Rights Movement Cold War Mother Country 2 Mother Country The Troubles in Ireland 9 3 GCSE Germany Democracy and Dictatorship- Kaiser Wilhelm II and his legacy Germany Democracy and Dictatorship- The First World War Germany Democracy and Dictatorship- The Treaty of Versailles Germany Democracy and Dictatorship- Weimar Years
+Year Term Term Content 7 2 Year Seven History begins with a study of African Civilisation Contenders to the Throne in 1066.
+'Normanisation' Crusades Medieval Monarch Why life was so hard in Medieval England?
+Silk Roads.
+3 Renaissance Reformation in England and your study of the Tudors The 'Black Tudors'.
+Elizabethan period of exploration.
+8 2 Witchcraft.
+The Stuarts.
+Industrial Revolution Slave Trade.
+Women's Suffrage movement 3 The First World War Life in 1920s America- The Second World War- 9 2 The Holocaust Civil Rights Movement Mother Country Troubles in Ireland.
+GCSE Germany Democracy and Dictatorship- Kaiser Wilhelm II and his legacy Germany Democracy and Dictatorship- The First World War Germany Democracy and Dictatorship- The Treaty of Versailles Germany Democracy and Dictatorship- Weimar Years